-As we are now learning to adapt to life alongside COVID and slowly returning to normal lives, athletes across the globe are eager to return to the arena.
-However, questions are being raised by professionals as to whether the prolonged break in training regimes could result in an increase in the occurrence of immobilising injuries – particularly anterior cruciate ligament (ACL) injuries.
+As we are now learning to adapt to life alongside COVID, athletes across the globe are eager to return to the arena.
+However, questions are being raised by professionals as to whether the prolonged break in training regimes could be damaging.
+And this will result in an increase in the occurrence of immobilising injuries – particularly anterior cruciate ligament (ACL) injuries.

-A primary concern raised by professionals is that the break-in practice could lead to a higher rate of injury, re-injury, and time loss as a result of delayed and potentially compressed workload and gameplay as events resume.
+A primary concern raised by professionals is that the break-in practice could lead to a higher rate of injury and re-injury.
+This would be a result of delayed and potentially compressed workload and gameplay as events resume.

 Anterior Cruciate Ligament Injury

-An ACL injury is a tear or sprain of the anterior cruciate ligament which is one of the strong bands of tissue that helps to connect your thigh bone (femur) to your shinbone (tibia).
-Most ACL injuries occur during sports after a sudden stop or change in direction along with jumping and landing and are very common in sports such as football and basketball.
+An ACL injury is a tear or sprain of the anterior cruciate ligament.
+This is a strong band of tissue that helps to connect your thigh bone (femur) to your shinbone (tibia).
+Most ACL injuries occur during sports after a sudden stop or change in direction along with jumping and landing.
+These injuries are very common in sports such as football, basketball, rugby and netball.

 Prolonged Breaks In Athletic Performance

-The break forced by COVID is likely to have resulted in the deconditioning of important physical qualities associated with performance, as well as reductions in competitive match fitness and sport-specific skills.
+The break forced by COVID is likely to have resulted in the deconditioning of important physical qualities associated with performance.
+Additionally, there are expected reductions in competitive match fitness and sport-specific skills.

-Along with the increased risks of playing sport in a world still adapting to COVID, such as play that meets social distancing requirements, there are also concerns that this extra pressure could be detrimental to athletes’ ongoing mental health and ability to cope.
+Currently, there are increased risks of playing sport in a world adapting to COVID, such as meeting social distancing requirements.
+But there are also concerns that this extra pressure could be detrimental to athletes’ ongoing mental health.

 Returning To Play after ACL surgery